ssm/munin/doc/master/rrdcached.rst

 Create a directory for the rrdcached journal, and have the "munin" user own it. (in this example: /var/lib/munin/rrdcached-journal).

 Set up a separate RRDCached instance, run by the munin user.
+It should create one socket with all privileges for the munin master, and one socket with FLUSH privileges for the munin httpd.
+The munin group grants access the flush socket.

-The following command starts an RRDCached instance, and can be added to /etc/rc.local.
+The following command starts an RRDCached instance.
+Ensure it runs as the "munin" user and group.

 .. code-block:: bash

-  sudo -u munin /usr/bin/rrdcached \
+  /usr/bin/rrdcached \
     -p /run/munin/rrdcached.pid \
     -B -b /var/lib/munin/ \
     -F -j /var/lib/munin/rrdcached-journal/ \
+    -m 0600 -l unix:/run/munin/update.sock \
-    -m 0660 -l unix:/run/munin/rrdcached.sock \
+    -P FLUSH,PENDING -m 0660 -l unix:/run/munin/flush.sock \
     -w 1800 -z 1800 -f 3600

+.. sidebar:: Running in the foreground

-Note: While testing, add "-g" to the command line to prevent rrdcached from forking into the background.
+  While testing, add "-g" to the command line to prevent rrdcached from forking into the background.

 The munin grapher also needs write access to this socket, in order for it to tell the RRDCached to flush data needed for graphing.
 If you run